 André was born in 1943 in Beirut, Lebanon, and he, his sister, and parents, Dr. Marc and Beatrice Donikian, immigrated to the United States, settling in upstate New York, when he was in high school.
 He graduated from Union College with a Bachelor of Arts in Philosophy and from Albany Law School with a Juris Doctor and was a member of the New York State Bar.
 In addition to his daughter Claudine (Christopher Blake), he is survived by his beloved wife of 52 years and business partner, Molly Stark Donikian; his devoted daughter, Janine R. (Douglas Weaver) Donikian; and his three adoring grandchildren, Maxwell, JohnStark, and Charles Weaver, who will forever be in their grandfather’s eyes “the best.”
 André was preceded in death by his parents and sister, Janine N. Donikian.

 Visitation will be held on Friday, December 13, 2019 at Aaron-Ruben-Nelson Mortuary, 11411 N. Michigan Road, Zionsville, IN 46077 from 4-7 PM.
 Funeral services will be held on Saturday, December 14, 2019 at Aaron-Ruben-Nelson, with pre-service visitation at 10:30 AM and the service at 12 PM.
 Interment will be at Crown Hill Cemetery, and all are invited to attend a reception immediately after (location to be announced later).
 All are welcome.

 Any person desiring to make a memorial gift should direct it to André’s alma mater, Union College, www.union.edu.

-To send flowers to André's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of André Donikian, please visit our floral store.